Nate Lowe Player Props: Rangers vs. Guardians

 Nate Lowe At The Plate

-- Looking at the 90 games he has played this season, he's hit a home run in nine of them (10.0%), and in 2.2% of his trips to the dish.
+- In 11.0% of his games this year, he has hit a home run, and 2.4% of his trips to the plate.

-- In 34 games this year (37.8%), Lowe has picked up an RBI, and in nine of those games (10.0%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 38.5% of his games this year, Lowe has picked up at least one RBI.
+In nine of those games (9.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.